12 Jun The 12 Best Strength Training Books Ever Written

 THE SCIENCE AND PRACTICE OF STRENGTH TRAINING by Vladimir Zatoriorsky and William Kraemer

-Here’s an incredibly useful book for those who have serious interest in strength training, but it’s also more “digestible” for the layperson.
+This work is incredibly useful for those who have serious interest in strength training, but it’s also more digestible for the layperson.

-While it is very “scientific” and reads more like a textbook than a book, it’s definitely much easier to understand and comprehend than something like Supertraining by Verkhoshansky.
+While it is scientific and reads more like a college textbook than a book, it’s definitely much easier to understand and comprehend than something like Supertraining by Verkhoshansky.

-Again, this is a more streamlined version of Supertraining.
+Again, this is a more streamlined version of Supertraining, containing concepts and ideas from Verkhoshansky’s work, but in a more simple approach.

-This book offers excellent details, as well as many practical applications and understandings relevant to strength training.
+This book offers many excellent insights, as well as many practical applications relevant to strength training.

 It is also extremely well organized and if there is a book for anyone to really understand the science of strength training, this is it.

-It’s an essential resource to have in your library to understand optimal programming approaches, training in special populations, and the basic principles and concepts of strength.
+It’s an essential resource to have in the library to understand optimal programming approaches, training in special populations, and the basic principles and concepts of strength.

 As mentioned, I refer back this book very often.